EU to aggregate cancer imaging data across bloc in new project

 To strengthen those efforts, Bayer last week agreed to acquire Blackford Analysis Ltd., a British developer of AI to help diagnose disease from medical images.

+"We strongly support the ambition to accelerate the development of algorithms by creating larger data lakes of critical medical images," said Germany's Healthineers.

+"It offers us a safe and secure platform to get access to health data in oncology," said Rob Smeets, Director for Innovation and Strategy in the Chief Technology Office at Philips.

-(Reporting by Maggie Fick Additional reporting by Ludwig Burger in Frankfurt Editing by Sharon Singleton)
+(Reporting by Maggie Fick and Ludwig Burger; Editing by Sharon Singleton and Frank Jack Daniel)

 ((maggie.fick@thomsonreuters.com; +44 7890 916 706))